Gil-ADDA/elderlyease2023/README.md

 The biggest challenges in this project were building the chatbot and developing its underlying logic, as well as implementing the dark mode feature for the app.

 ## Future work

+## More explanation
+# Technical Overview of ElderlyEase2023: An In-Depth Look at the Code
+1. main.dart
+For initializes the Firebase app, sets up a custom theme, and launches the register page as the home screen.
+The theme is controlled by a ThemeProvider class that is listened to by a Consumer widget.
+The Consumer widget updates the MaterialApp widget with the latest theme data whenever the theme changes.
+2. login.dart
+This document defines a LoginPage widget that extends the StatefulWidget class and contains a build method that returns a Scaffold widget with a form for entering a phone number.
+The LoginPage widget also has an inner state class, _LoginPageState, that keeps track of the phone number of the user.
+The ElevatedButton widget can be used to send an OTP to the entered phone number or verify the entered OTP, based on the value of showOtpField.

+3. home_page.dart
+The home page  the widget that called build that returns a Scaffold widget.
+The Scaffold contains a custom drawer, an AppBar with a title, leading icon, and an icon theme, and a body with a SafeArea widget.
+The SafeArea contains a Column widget with a text, a divider, and an expanded GridView widget.
+The GridView is built using the GridView.builder method and displays boxes representing different appliances.
+Each box is a GestureDetector that shows an alert dialog when tapped and navigates to an AppianceProcess screen when confirmed.
+The theme change is obtained using Provider.of and used in the custom drawer.
+The code use variables and data structures such as lists and maps.

+4. theme_provider.dart
+This widget provides a theme for the app and allows for switching between a dark and light theme.
+The theme state is persisted across app launches using the DarkthemeSave object.
+The ChangeNotifier class is used to notify other widgets when the theme changes.
+5.darkthemesave.dart
+This include the class that provides methods to save and retrieve the status of a dark theme setting using SharedPreferences.

+6. custom_style.dart
+Custom style is mainlly for implimanting the Styles class, which provides a method to return a ThemeData object with various color and brightness settings based on whether a dark theme or light theme.

+7. custom_drawer.dart
+That for implementation of the Drawer widget that provides a menu for navigation within the app and has a switch tile for changing the theme.
+It uses the Navigator widget to navigate to different pages.

+8. chat_model.dart

 ## Contact Details

 [<img src="https://img.icons8.com/color/48/000000/gmail.png"/>](mailto:giloo1047@gmail.com)